melodykramer/melodykramer.github.io/_projects/1_project.md

 ---

 <p><h3>Wikimedia Foundation</h3><p>
-    <p><h5><b>Role:</b>Lead content design and project management</h5><p>
+    <p><h5><b>Role:</b> Lead content design and project management</h5><p>

 For many years, the Wikimedia Foundation flagship website was, itself, <a href="https://web.archive.org/web/20170202082715/https://wikimediafoundation.org/wiki/Home">a wiki</a>: the same editable interface that's present on every Wikipedia page.
 This was great if you were a Wikipedia power user, but difficult to navigate for other users.

-In 2018, the Foundation decided to redesign their website based on the work we did during our <a href="https://meta.wikimedia.org/wiki/Wikimedia_Foundation/Communications/Audience_research">audience research project.</a> I managed and led content and editorial strategy for the website redesign, managing more than 40 internal and external stakeholders through a complex editorial process.
+In 2018, the Foundation decided to redesign their website based on the work we did during our <a href="https://meta.wikimedia.org/wiki/Wikimedia_Foundation/Communications/Audience_research">audience research project.</a> I managed and led content and editorial strategy for the website redesign, managing more than 40 internal and external stakeholders through a complex editorial process involving translation into seven languages.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">